If you wish to take a break from your course, you may apply for a leave of absence for the main sessions Autumn/Spring (including Calendar B).

 - submit an Online Enquiry before the census date of the session in which you wish to commence your leave.

 - scan and attach all relevant documents to support your application.
-All documents of a personal nature should be enclosed in an envelope and labelled as confidential.

 Your application will be assessed on the supporting documentation you provide.
 You will be advised the outcome of your application via an email sent to your UTS webmail account.